LeoMaath/swimming-pool-cover/README.md

  Air at rest such as in glass or rock wool is kept ay rest in a structure of fibers and vacancies.
  Such a structure is extensive to store.

+Although heat will be transfered in the air mattress, the layer being quite thick will have a good insulation value.
+An apparent advantage is it consisting of only 2 sheets that are not necessarily interconnected